Aspects of Love

 Brand new musical biopic Get Up, Stand Up!
 The Bob Marley Musical opened at the Lyric Theatre in October 2021, starring Arinzé Kene.
 It closed in January 2023, and shared the Lyric stage with hit YouTube-inspired Blippi the Musical over Christmas 2022.

 In 2023, singer Cheryl made her West End acting debut in 2:22 A Ghost Story.
-Later in the year, Michael Ball stars in a revival of Andrew Lloyd Webber's celebrated musical Aspects of Lovedirected by Jonathan KentJulia Donaldson's picture book The Smeds and The Smoos plays at the theatre over the summer, and Mischief Theatre hit Peter Pan Goes Wrong returns over Christmas.
+Later in the summer, Michael Ball starred in a revival of Andrew Lloyd Webber's celebrated musical Aspects of Lovedirected by Jonathan KentJulia Donaldson's picture book The Smeds and The Smoos opened at the theatre over the summer, and Mischief Theatre hit Peter Pan Goes Wrong returned for Christmas.

 Past Shows